TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/ruby/index.md

 {% endraw %}

-Even Odd in Ruby was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Mallikarjuna S J

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 04 2019 21:11:52.
 The solution was first committed on Oct 31 2019 20:23:47.
 As a result, documentation below may be outdated.